UKHomeOffice/callisto-timecard-restapi/docs/datamodel-definition.md

 ### TimeCard

 A TimeCard instance is for a given person.
-It is the containing Entity for all collects multiple TimeEntry instances and layers on the concept of approval.
+It is the containing Entity for multiple TimeEntry instances as well as TimeCardNotes, FlexChanges etc.

 A timecard maps to a single date but if a continuous working TimeEntry spans two dates (e.q shift started at 10pm and ended at 5am) then the date in the time card is the date the shift started.